-Thus, if we introduce microservice approach in strongly centralized, hierarchical company, there is a risk that with time our system’s architecture will drift towards a monolith.
-That is why we should start transforming system architecture with so called Inversed Conway Maneuver that is developing organizational structure isomorphic with expected target system architecture.
-Once we remove traditional functional silos (frontend dev, backend dev, dba, qa, ops, etc), and we introduce cross-functional teams, focused around value streams and business capabilities instead, it will be much easier for us to decompose the system analogically, and then maintain obtained architecture.
+Thus, if we introduce the microservice approach in a strongly centralized, hierarchical company, there is a risk that with time our system’s architecture will drift towards a monolith.
+That is why we should start transforming the system architecture with the so called Inversed Conway Maneuver, that is developing organizational structure which is isomorphic with the expected target system architecture.
+Once we remove traditional functional silos (frontend dev, backend dev, dba, qa, ops, etc.), and we introduce cross-functional teams, focused around value streams and business capabilities instead, it will be much easier for us to decompose the system analogically, and then maintain obtained architecture.

 “Design the organisation you want, the architecture will follow (kicking and screaming).”

 Once we have completed transformation process, it is worth checking if we managed to get the assumed result.
 Whether what we achieved can be called a success.
 The goal of introducing the microservice architecture is first of all to improve processes related to developing and improving the software.
 We might measure it by following a few simple indicators, for example: